semantifyit/SDO-Converter/readme.md

 ### Output
 The **data_output** directory will contain following files for the specified Schema.org version:

+if --materialize=false:
 * **sdo_classes.json** - Contains the [classes](https://schema.org/Thing) of SDO with their characteristics.
 Properties from their super-classes are not present (see "Usage of data" for details).
 * **sdo_properties.json** - Contains the properties of SDO with their characteristics.
 * **sdo_dataTypes.json** - Contains the [basic data types](https://schema.org/DataType) of SDO with their characteristics.
 * **sdo_enumerations.json** - Contains the [enumerations](https://schema.org/Enumeration) of SDO with their characteristics.
 Properties from their super-classes are not present (see "Usage of data" for details).
 * **sdo_enumerationMembers.json** - Contains the enumeration instances of SDO with their characteristics.

+if --materialize=true:
+* **sdo_classesMaterialized.json** - Contains the classes (types), data types and enumerations of SDO with their characteristics.
+Some characteristics are materialized, eg. Class->properties and Enumeration->enumerationMembers.
+The materialization also includes inheritance for classes, hence all classes list the properties inherited from their super-classes.

-## Usage of data (SDO-Library)
+## Usage of SDO-Library

 The user can use the generated data in any way he wishes.

 This project provides a library to load and materialize the SDO data (basically stick the parts of the vocabulary together).
-The possibility to execute the materialization on the target application increases the performance of the application (load small data files, fast creation of materialized objects).
+The possibility to execute the materialization on the target application increases the performance of the application (load small data files, fast creation of materialized objects in-memory).

 This library is usable in browsers (file: **sdoLibrary_browser.js**) and in nodeJS (file: **sdoLibrary_node.js**).

 Two example files are provided to show how the library and the generated data can be used in their respective environments (example for browser: **example_browser.html**, example for nodeJS: **example_node.js**)